 UMOnline is providing resources to assist faculty and students in continuing instruction remotely.
 Visit the following webpages for instruction, tools and support geared toward students, faculty and employees.

 UM is committed to keeping students connected with one another and to campus.
 The Keeping UM Connected website and the Keeping UM Connected tile on the UM App provide a comprehensive list of virtual and online activities where students can connect with friends, pass the time, stay healthy and prepare for the future.

 Researchers can find information specific to their work on UM's Office of Research COVID-19 webpage.

 UM Communications About Coronavirus

-Missoula County residents in Phase 1A and Tier 1 of Phase 1B currently are eligible to receive the COVID-19 vaccine.
+Missoula County residents who fall within Tier 2 of Phase 1b are now eligible to sign up to receive the COVID-19 vaccine.

 Prevention and Treatment